 Situate indoor succulents beneath lights that stay on six hours daily.
 Fluorescent is fine and economical.
 Experts in growing succulents in gray-sky climates recommend T-5 grow lights.
 If your plants stretch toward light (or flatten their rosettes to expose more of their surface area), add more lights or move the plants closer to the ones you have.

-Agrobrite FLT44 T5 Fluorescent Grow Light System, 4 Feet, 4 Tubes, about $120 on Amazon.
+Agrobrite FLT44 T5 Fluorescent Grow Light System, 4 Feet, 4 Tubes.
+See more options (affiliate links).

 No room?
-Go vertical.
-Create a "light island."
+Go vertical with a "light island."

 Get a Timer